ELAINE HUMPHREYS COOK

 Her family has made its way in music for generations: composers, music critics, symphony members of orchestras in Louisville, Detroit and Cincinnati.
 Her great-grandfather was principal cellist in a Vienna based orchestra directed by Edward Strauss.

-Elaine has been featured regularly at The Lexington Club, Spindletop Hall, Idle Hour Country Club and Joseph Beth Booksellers.
-She has played for weddings at the Marriott, Bodley-Bullock House, Hunt Morgan House, Bell House, Palomar Centre and many churches in Central Kentucky.
+Elaine as been featured regularly at Spindletop Hall, The Lexington Club, Idle Hour Country Club, Campbell House, Joseph Beth Booksellers and many retirement living centers.
+She has played for events at the Galt House, The Seelbach Hotel, Marriott, Embassy Suites, Radisson, Hyatt, Castle Post, Bodley-Bullock House, Hunt Morgan House, Bell House, Palomar Centre, and many other venues in Central Kentucky.